0xDBFB7/covidinator/documents/notes/Biology.md

 After 3 hours of shaking at temperature, E8 (from the non-refrigerated E2) was positively soupy.
 No vacuum on opening, either.
 Added to glycerine, put in freezer.

 No perceptible difference yet with E11.
+Very strange!
+I would have expected the refrigerated e.coli to just take off.

 E8 has been put into to the freezer.

+10:30, E11 removed from shaker.
+Some growth.

+The field of centrifugal microfluidics has accelerated recently.

+1/8 in delrin is still pretty translucent.
+Should work okay.

+Metal film taped on - autolevelling

+packing tape lid?

+IR thermocouple